LihaoWang1991/Lihaowang1991.github.io/_posts/2019-01-20-Machine-Learning-on-Azure.md

 ![](https://i.postimg.cc/vTgfpB7Y/post-azure4.png)

-**Config.json** stores the necessary information that Azure notebbok needs to connect to the workspace that we have just created.
+**Config.json** stores the necessary information that Azure notebook needs to connect to the workspace that we have just created.
 In this project **config.json** contains only 3 lines.

 ```
  "subscription_id": "65c2cf5a-b718-4bd4-9031-b7a2f2881ff0",